 Source: Author, based on Schrüfer et al. 2018, p.216

-As described, the sensor features a non-linear behavior and the differential principle is often used to linearize the characteristic line, which also allows for the detection of the magnetic field (Schrüfer et al., 2018, p.
+As described, the sensor features non-linear behavior, and the differential principle is often used to linearize the characteristic line, which also allows for the detection of the magnetic field (Schrüfer et al., 2018, p.
 217).
-When the sensor is moved into a known magnetic field, it can also be used to determine a position or an angle when two identical sensors are connected so that a change of position leads to a change of the magnetic field strength with a different algebraic sign (Schrüfer et al., 2018, p.
+Also, when the sensor is moved into a known magnetic field, it can be used to determine a position or an angle when two identical sensors are connected so that a change of position leads to changes of the magnetic field strength with different algebraic signs (Schrüfer et al., 2018, p.
 217).

-Another sensor principle is based on the anisotrope magnetoresistive effect (AMR).
-When a ferromagnetic material is applied, its specific resistance can be described as a function of the angle Θ (Schrüfer et al., 2018, p.
+Another magnetic sensor principle is based on AMR.
+When a ferromagnetic material is used, its specific resistance can be described as a function of the angle Θ (Schrüfer et al., 2018, p.
 217).
-This angle is determined between the magnetic field and the flux vector—leading to a description of R as a function of the parallel und orthogonal resistance (Schrüfer et al., 2018, p.
+This angle is determined between the magnetic field and the flux vector—leading to a description of R as a function of the parallel and orthogonal resistances (Schrüfer et al., 2018, p.
 217):

 RΘ=R∥-(R∥-R⊥)∙sin2(Θ) ,